KaeruShi/Weeabooify/README.md

 <details>
 <summary>📱 Is my device supported?</summary>
 - Weeabooify supports **Pixel devices** and **AOSP-based custom ROMs**.
-- Android 16 Beta currently only support lockscreen customization
-- Not supported: Android 16 QPR and OEM ROMs such as MIUI, OneUI, OxygenOS, ColorOS, iOS, etc.
+- Not supported: OEM ROMs such as MIUI, OneUI, OxygenOS, ColorOS, iOS, etc.
 </details>

 <details>
 <summary>🔨 How to fix bootloop/BSOD?</summary>
 - Boot into **Safe Mode** or
 - Delete the Weeabooify module from `data/adb/modules/` via custom recovery.
 </details>

 <details>
 <summary>🌐 What is AE?</summary>
 - **AE (Anti-Entropy)** is one of the Weeabooify variants.
 - Two available variants:
   - **Anti-Entropy** → for Android 12+
   - **Schicksal** → for Android 10 (Substratum)
 - Each variant is sold separately.
 </details>

 <details>
 <summary>💵 I already paid, what should I do next?</summary>
 - Contact me on Telegram: [t.me/kaerushi](https://t.me/kaerushi)
 - Send your **payment screenshot** as proof
 - You will then receive installation access/instructions
 </details>